How Old Is My Dog In Human Years?

 after this add 3 human years for each dog year.
 This approach is an amalgamation of several modern theories first proposed by Lebeau (1953).
 The Wikipedia page on dog ageing gives a good summary.

 Even if more accurate, the new approach brings up two questions:

 Everyone says it, but what is the evidence?
 There isn’t much.
 All people are doing is observing that certain large breeds have shorter lifespans.
 That’s not the same thing.

-Later I’ll show you the best data we have on how long individual dog breeds live.
-It’s correct that the larger breeds are known for shorter lives.
+Visit this page for the best data we have on how long individual dog breeds live.
+Is it correct that the larger breeds are known for shorter lives?
 I want to show you some good news from our clinic that changes what we think.